Undeclared: Planned storylines

 The DVD contains the script to an unproduced episode, "Lloyd's Rampage" (written by Lewis Morton), which was written for the show's second season.
 It revolves around Lloyd getting into a fight with Kieran, the star student of his acting class, and deciding that he wants to experience real life.
 So, Steven and Lloyd go to a bar and end up in a fight with some working-class men, which impresses Kieran when Lloyd tells him about it.
 A subplot revolves around Marshall getting extremely drunk and throwing up in a bar.
 When he is throwing up, Perry takes a picture and video, and makes T-shirts and posters and puts them around campus.
 Marshall is embarrassed at first, but he is glad when he finds out about all of the attention that he gets as "Puke Dude".
 Unfortunately for him, this doesn't last long when everyone forgets about him after another student defecates in his pants in the library.
 Perry's last name is revealed to be Madison in this episode.
 The role of Kieran was written for That '70s Show star Topher Grace, but he never appeared in the episode because of a dispute between Apatow and That '70s Show co-creator Mark Brazill.

 During a question-and-answer session, Judd Apatow stated that if the series had been picked up for a second season, there would have been an episode titled "Eric's Birthday" in which Lizzie and Steven would go to the birthday party mentioned in episode "Eric's POV".
 Linda Cardellini of Freaks and Geeks would have played his new girlfriend.
 In the episode, Eric would have had a cake with a picture of him and his new girlfriend printed on it.
 Lizzie would have been given the piece with Eric's new girlfriend's face.
 At the time, Segel and Cardellini were dating.

 Syndication

+At the beginning of February 2006, the show's underlying ownership shifted from DreamWorks to Viacom (now known as Paramount Skydance).
+That month, they acquired the rights to Undeclared and all other television shows and live-action movies DreamWorks produced since their inception, following their $1.6 billion dollar purchase of the company's live-action film and television assets.
+The show has since been distributed by Paramount Pictures and its related television divisions.

-In June 2010, it was announced that the Independent Film Channel had acquired the rights to air both Undeclared and Freaks and Geeks.
+In June 2010, it was announced that the Independent Film Channel had acquired the rights to air both Undeclared and Freaks and Geeks, another DreamWorks-produced show later acquired by Viacom/Paramount.
 Undeclared premiered on IFC on November 5, 2010.
-Both Undeclared and Freaks and Geeks began rerunning on the TeenNick network on June 13, 2011.
+Both Undeclared and Freaks and Geeks began rerunning on the Viacom-owned TeenNick network on June 13, 2011.
 Netflix also had Undeclared (in the past) and had the episodes in their original chronological order.